THE FINAL STEPS

 Buyers Due Diligence

-The buyers will need to perform their due diligence during the contingence period for all conditions set out in the Agreement of Purchase and Sale.
+The buyer will need to perform their due diligence during the contingence period for all conditions set out in the Agreement of Purchase and Sale.
 This is the time period provided to the buyer to learn, review, inspect and decide if acceptable: When each condition is complete and satisfied by the buyer, the buyer will then send a form to have each waived if satisfied.

 Buyers Rights To Cancel Or Resolve Objections